boots-edu/textbook/source/original/week9.md

   * display:  (Too many to list, here are the ones you will probably use)
     * Inline: Next element will be right after it (or on the next line if no room).
 Sizes to the content
     * Block: Element will be displayed by itself vertically and can be sized manually with width and height, or top, button, left, and right.
-    * Inline\-block: Best of both worlds.
+    * Inline-block: Best of both worlds.
 Sizable but still can be next to each other.

 __Topic: Basic Web Development__  __WebEz__